xarray-contrib/xarray-tutorial/workshops/scipy2023/README.md

 You can follow [this participants' guide to register and sign-in to Nebari](https://docs.google.com/document/d/1vnWhNyUBRpILb2MAHQfTmZQY3pCIaCmroV9ke49nQlE/edit), and:

+- Choose the "Medium instance for Xarray" option.

 - Open a Terminal

 - Clone the tutorial materials: